ngdenterprise/neo-pet-shop-electron/README.md

 The source code is divided into top-level folders as follows:

+- `NeoPetShop`
+  - The C# code for the pet shop smart contract.
 - `public`
   - Minimal JavaScript to launch and interface with the Electron app and minimal HTML/CSS to render the initial (empty) browser window.
 - `src`